ccatterina/plasmusic-toolbar/README.md

 ### 📸 Full View
 - Full View provides the album image, along with Play, Pause, Next, Previous, Shuffle, and Repeat controls.
 Adjust the volume and track position with ease.

+### 🖥️ Compatibility
+- Compatible with both vertical and horizontal KDE Plasma panels, can also be used as a desktop widget.

 ### 🛠️ Configurations
 - **Icon customization:** Change the widget's icon in the panel view to suit your preferences.
 You can also choose to display the album cover.
 - **Font customization:** Change the widget's text font to suit your preferences.
-- **Playback controls visibility:** Choose whether to display Play, Pause, Next, and Previous controls in the panel view.
+- **Panel song/icon/controls visibility:** Choose whether to show icon, song text and playback controls in the panel view.
-- **Preferred source**: Change the widget preferred source for music information.
+- **Preferred source**: Change the widget preferred source for music information (choose between active MPRIS2 sources).
-- **Playing song max display width**: Determine the maximum width for displaying the currently playing song in the panel.
-When the song's text exceeds this maximum width, the text will scroll horizontally.
-- **Playing song scrolling speed**: Change the scrolling speed of the song's text.
+- **Song text customization**: Customize the maximum (or fixed) text width and scrolling behavior with adjustable scroll speed.
 - and more...

 ## Installation